garbados/couchdb/share/doc/src/configuring.rst

 MochiWeb Server Options
 =======================

-Server options for the MochiWeb component of CouchDB can be added to the configuration files.
+Server options for the MochiWeb component of Cloudant can be added to the configuration files.
 Settings should be added to the ``server_options`` option of the ``[httpd]`` section of ``local.ini``.
 For example: